SeungyooShin/seungyooshin.github.io/_pages/about.md

 Welcome!
 My name is Seungyoo Shin, and I am a PhD candiate in Economics at Boston University.
 <p style="text-align: justify; text-justify: inter-word;">
-My research is at the intersection of macroeconomics and international trade through multinational firms.
+My research is at the intersection of macroeconomics and international trade, with a focus on multinational firms.
 </p>